Kyza/qar/README.md

 ### Chunk Size

 The chunk size is used for reading the files in streams rather than all at once, so using a larger chunk size will use more memory but take up less disc space.
 The default chunk size is 64MB, 1,024 times the size `fs.createReadStream()` uses by default.
-Using `Infinity` as the chunk size will read the file in a single chunk, disabling streaming but using the least disc space possible.
+Using `Infinity` as the chunk size will read the file in a single chunk, disabling streaming but using the least storage space possible.
 That is not recommended if you plan on storing large files.

 ### Symlinks